maliberto13/TTB_Verifier/README.md

 6. To quickly go back to the previous form, use the Back Button in your browser.
 7. To start a new form, use the "Verify Another Label" button.

+## Design Process

+1. Prompted **ChatGPT** to using the project guidelines document for codebase.
+2. Discovered countless bugs to fix functionality
+3. Prompted ChatGPT for optimal place to deploy Django webapp with PyTesseract.
+4. Continued to debug and deploy until application worked on **Fly.IO**

+## Design Considerations
+1. PyTesseract OCR - I am most familiar with Python, so used this recommended OCR
+2. Django Web App - since it was recommended to use PyTesseract, I thought it would be easiest to keep everything within the Python ecosystem.
+3. Fuzzywuzzy - started to use for inexact matching, but decided to assume exact matches were desired
+4.  nltk - used to create ngrams, enabling comparison between similar length phrases from OCR output

 ## Project Structure

 ```